Two dimensional graph model for epitaxial crystal growth with adatoms: Introduction

 Now, we consider the convergence of the displacement.
 Due to the choice of the topology, the limiting displacement will be a function $v\in W^{1,2}(\Omega_h;\R^2)$.
 Note that one of the technical advantages of working in dimension two is that we can avoid having to rely on functions of bounded deformation, and use instead Sobolev functions and the free profile to describe cracks.\\

-Finally, let us discuss the adatoms densities.
+Finally, let us discuss the adatom densities.
 Each of them is seen as the Radon measure $u_k\ho\llcorner\Gamma_{h_k}$.
-By imposing a mass constrain on the total amount of adatoms, we have that their total variation is bounded, and thus they converge (up to a subsequence), to a Radon measure $\mu$.
-Noting that each $\mu_k$ is supported on the graphs $\Gamma_{h_k}$, and these latter also converge in the Hausdorff sense to the graph of the limiting profile $h$, the limiting measure $\mu$ will be supported on $\Gamma_h$.\\
+By imposing a mass constraint on the total amount of adatoms, we have that their total variation is bounded, and thus they converge (up to a subsequence), to a Radon measure $\mu$.
+Noting that each $\mu_k$ is supported on the graph $\Gamma_{h_k}$, and these latter also converge in the Hausdorff sense to the graph of the limiting profile $h$, the limiting measure $\mu$ will be supported on $\Gamma_h$.\\